jzheaux/katacoda-scenarios/distributed-authorization/02-replace-http-basic.md

 We're now configured to use an authorization server to log in the user.

-The authorization server, which is also part of the repository, though in the majority of cases it is a separate third-party application.
+The authorization server is also part of the repository, though in the majority of cases it is a separate third-party application.

 You can start it with the command `mvn spring-boot:run -Dstart-class=io.jzheaux.springsecurity.authzserver.AuthzApplication`{{execute interrupt T3}}.